ApeGPT-AI/semantic-grid/apps/web/docs/ERROR_HANDLING.md

 **Purpose**: Catches uncaught JavaScript errors and promise rejections

 **Behavior**:
-- Displays errors as MUI Snackbar at **bottom-right** of screen
-- Stacks multiple errors vertically
+- Logs errors to the browser console
-- Auto-dismisses after 10 seconds
-- Can be manually closed
-- Red "error" severity
+- Does NOT display any UI (returns null)
+- Logs error message, stack trace, and location with `[GlobalErrorHandler]` prefix
+- Prevents default error handling to keep UI clean

 **When it triggers**:
 - Uncaught synchronous errors